YouTube removes millions of videos and channels and billions of comments annually for violating their community guidelines

 A deep dive into the numbers that YouTube reports:

-- How many comments are removed: Nearly twice as many comments removed from YouTube that have been posted on Reddit over six years
+- How many comments are removed: Nearly twice as many comments removed from YouTube than have been posted on Reddit over seven years

 Why download?